 This isn’t a tutorial on how to make them; there are plenty of really good ones out there, and I would just be reinventing the wheel.
 I will put links to some tutorials below.

 So why should you have one?
 If you like to travel (or have a reasonably organized life) the Fauxdori is a great help.
-I tend to use mine more when traveling than everyday living, but I know at least one person who keeps their lives in order with one.
+I tend to use mine more when traveling than everyday living, but I know at least one person who keeps their life in order with one.
 Some of my tricks for successful traveling are excel checklists, a 3 ring binder with hard copies of destinations (I should blog those two sometime; they make all the difference in the world!) and my Fauxdori.

 I keep hard copies of legal papers in there, passports, reservations, and google map print outs.
 I also keep a pen, address labels for post cards, stamps, and stickers in it.